Recovery Act in the Mid-Atlantic

 Centers for Medicaid and Medicare Services, Woodlawn

-The project includes installation of new high efficiency boilers and chillers; replacement of the existing lighting with new high performance lighting; full roof restoration including cool roof coating; installation of roof solar panels; and installation of two solar panel covered walkways.
+The project included installation of new high efficiency boilers and chillers; replacement of the existing lighting with new high performance lighting; full roof restoration including cool roof coating; installation of roof solar panels; and installation of two solar panel covered walkways.

 William J. Green Federal Building & James A. Byrne U.S. Courthouse, Philadelphia

-Projects for the Green Federal Building include replacement of HVAC components with high performance equipment, the installation of a sustainable roofing system and lighting upgrades with energy efficient fixtures and occupancy sensors.
-Projects for the Byrne U.S. Courthouse include renovations of the public restrooms to include water conservation fixtures, lighting upgrades with energy efficient fixtures and occupancy sensors and the installation of solar panels on the rooftops to generate electricity.
+Projects for the Green Federal Building included replacement of HVAC components with high performance equipment, the installation of a sustainable roofing system and lighting upgrades with energy efficient fixtures and occupancy sensors.
+Projects for the Byrne U.S. Courthouse included renovations of the public restrooms to include water conservation fixtures, lighting upgrades with energy efficient fixtures and occupancy sensors and the installation of solar panels on the rooftops to generate electricity.